hdt94/lab-k3d-openfaas-inlets/README.md

 # Lab k3d + OpenFaaS + Inlets

-Setup of an OpenFaaS single node running on a k3s cluster managed with k3d and tunneled to a Digital Ocean droplet using Inlets to deploy two functions at following HTTP endpoints:
+Setup OpenFaaS in a single node running on a k3s cluster managed with k3d and tunneled to a Digital Ocean droplet using Inlets to deploy two functions for encoding-decoding JSON Web Tokens JWTs at following HTTP endpoints:
 ```
 /function/encode-jwt-hs256
 /function/decode-jwt-hs256
 ```
+Both computing environment to run OpenFaaS and development environment to deploy functions are installed directly in local machine.

-**Warning: No SSL/TLS is being used**
+**Warning: No SSL/TLS is used**

 This lab has been correctly tested on Ubuntu 18 Bionic.
 Installers of tools are intended to be cross-platform so no major issue should appear with macOS.
-Windows users may find troubles but Git Bash is encouraged.
+Windows users may find troubles but using Git Bash is encouraged.

-`inlets-operator` is not used because of problems at running default tunneling on k3s.
+`inlets-operator` is not used because of problems at running default tunneling of services on k3s.

 ## Prerequisites